vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/06_bhagavat-parijanopAsanA-paddhatiH.md

 <details><summary>English</summary>

-11. "In the same way Bhumi and Nila are also con- sidered subservient to Me.
-As pervasion by intelligence is laid down to all souls, to these two is prescribed only per- vasion by quality and not by substance."
+11. "In the same way Bhumi and Nila are also considered subservient to Me.
+As pervasion by intelligence is laid down to all souls, to these two is prescribed only pervasion by quality and not by substance."
 </details>